overture-stack/website/markdown/documentation/song/user-guide/analysis/submit.md

 Once your analysis has been successfully submitted and published, it will be searchable in Song.

 <Note title="Integration Tips">Song is a relational database designed for secure and consistent storage of data.
 For an optimal data query experience, use song with a search platform.
-The Overture components Maestro and Score can be used to index and view data from Song in an easy GraphQL API. </Note>
+The Overture components [Maestro](/documentation/maestro) and [Arranger](/documentation/arranger) can be used to index and view data from Song in an easy GraphQL API. </Note>